jscottbranson/configs/README.md

 		Note that this script will automatically overwrite any existing configuration files with symbolic links to the files in this repository.

-	* To manually create symbolic links:sh ~/configs/link_maker Note that this script will automatically overwrite any existing configuration files with symbolic links to the files in this repository.
+	* To manually create symbolic links:

 		```bash
     ln -s ~/configs/.file_name ~/.file_name